Folklore in Hawaii: Night marchers

-Carrying pork over the Nu’uanu Pali
+Carrying pork over the Nuʻuanu Pali

 Local folklore on the island of Oahu says that one should never carry pork over the Pali Highway connecting Honolulu and Windward Oahu.
 The stories vary, but the classic legend is that if one carries pork of any kind over the old Pali road (not the modern pali highway) by automobile, the automobile would stop at a certain point on the way and not restart until the pork is removed from the vehicle.